olashlool/reading-notes/Unity-01/Unity-01.md

 - #### 2D physics
 Unity has a separate physics engine for handling 2D physics so as to make use of optimizations only available with 2D.
-The components correspond to the standard 3D physics components such as Rigidbody, Box Collider and Hinge Joint, but with ì2Dî appended to the name.
+The components correspond to the standard 3D physics components such as Rigidbody, Box Collider and Hinge Joint, but with ‚Äú2D‚Äù appended to the name.
 So, sprites can be equipped with Rigidbody 2D, Box Collider 2D and Hinge Joint 2D.
-Most 2D physics components are simply ìflattenedî versions of the 3D equivalents (eg, Box Collider 2D is a square while Box Collider is a cube) but there are a few exceptions.
+Most 2D physics components are simply ‚Äúflattened‚Äù versions of the 3D equivalents (eg, Box Collider 2D is a square while Box Collider is a cube) but there are a few exceptions.